Free City of Danzig (Napoleonic): Economy

 During a military blockade of the Baltic Sea, multiple trading houses in the city went bankrupt.
 Until 1809, only four trading houses survived the siege and the blockade.
 During its existence, the city was constantly facing an economic crisis.
 This was caused by multiple factors, mainly the Continental Blockade enforced by the French Empire.
 This was particularly damaging for Danzig, because the United Kingdom was one of the most important trading partners for the city, which can be seen by the fact that 89% of grain exports from Danzig went there.
 The number of trading ships entering the port of Danzig decreased significantly from 1806 to 1807, going from 377 to only 58, which could show how bad the blockade was.

 Despite the 20th article of the Treaty of Tilsit prohibiting the city's protectors from putting any new tolls on trade along the Vistula, the Prussians decided to reinstate their former tolls.
 This caused a problem for the city, since its biggest source of income was the export of various goods along that river.

 Following the establishment of the republic, it was forced to pay contributions to the French Empire.
-The biggest problem for the city was the sum of money it was supposed to pay, one which greatly exceeded the funds owned by the city.
-The initial sum equaled 30,619,290 French francs, but it was eventually agreed that the city would pay 3 million francs each year instead.
-According to a financial arrangement signed on 27 July 1810, the remaining contributions the state still had to pay equaled 16,762,600 francs in total.
+The biggest problem for the city was the sum of money it was supposed to pay, which greatly exceeded the funds owned by the city.
+The initial sum equalled 30,619,290 French francs, but it was eventually agreed that the city would pay 3 million francs each year instead.
+According to a financial arrangement signed on 27 July 1810, the remaining contributions the state still had to pay equalled 16,762,600 francs in total.
 Other than the contributions, the city was supposed to pay for the upkeep of the French garrison stationed in the city, which included paying for the magazines, the barracks, hospitals and guns.
-The city was also preparing in the case of another siege, which is why it had to pay for artillery, defense embankments, repairments of fortifications destroyed in 1807 and supplies.
-All of this amounted to a sum of 19,373,920.55 francs that were spent in the span of five years, from 1807 to the 31st of May, 1812.
+The city was also preparing in the case of another siege, which is why it had to pay for artillery, defence embankments, repairments of fortifications destroyed in 1807 and supplies.
+All of this amounted to a sum of 19,373,920.55 francs that were spent in the span of five years, from 1807 to 31 May 1812.